d4rkpr1nce/HTMLtoXMLConverter/README.md

 # HTMLtoXMLConverter
-A simple script which converts an HTML file into an XML file without DocType.
+A simple script which converts an HTML file/files into an XML file/files without DocType.